-It was once thought that sexual harassment was something workers had to put up with it in order to advance in the healthcare field [8].
+It was once thought that sexual harassment was a predictable risk in order to advance in the healthcare field.
 However, it is important that all employees know that sexual harassment is not something that should be endured, regardless of the setting.
-In 2017, TIME'S UP Healthcare was founded, with a mission of helping change culture, companies, and laws.
-The TIME'S UP Foundation aims to create a society free of gender-based discrimination in the workplace and beyond [7].

 This course will discuss the laws and regulations that define sexual harassment and the many consequences victims may experience.
 Steps to take in order to report sexual harassment if one experiences or witnesses it in the workplace will also be outlined.
 Lastly, this course will review the laws in place to protect those who make a report.